plforacle/heatwave-lakehouse/stop-services/stop-services.md

     - Compute
     - Instances

-2. Choose the **turbo** Compartment.
+2. Choose the **lakehouse** Compartment.
 A list of Compute intances is displayed.
 In the list of Compute Instances, click the **HEATWAVE-Client** instance.
     ![navigation compute instance](./images/navigation-compute-instance.png "navigation compute instance")

 3. In the displayed Instance Click **Stop**.